ab5tract/advent/20th/articles/rfc43.md

 RFC 43, titled ['Integrate BigInts (and BigRats) Support Tightly With The Basic Scalars'](https://raku.org/archive/rfc/43.html) was submitted by Jarkko Hietaniemi  on 5 August 2000.
 It remains at version 1 and was never frozen during the official RFC review process.

-Despite this somewhat "unoffical" seeming status, the rational (or `Rat`) numeric type sits at the very core of the [Raku](https://raku.org) programming language today.
+Despite this somewhat "unoffical" seeming status, the rational (or `Rat`) numeric type, _by default,_ powers all of the fractional mathematics in the [Raku](https://raku.org) programming language today.

+You might say that this RFC was "adopted, and then some."

 ## A legacy of imprecision